collective/volto-hydra/README.md

 - create or edit a rich text link [TODO](https://github.com/collective/volto-hydra/issues/35)
 - apply paragraph formatting ([TODO](https://github.com/collective/volto-hydra/issues/31))
 - use markdown shortcuts like bullet and heading codes ([TODO](https://github.com/collective/volto-hydra/issues/105))
+- paste rich text from the clipboard (TODO)
 - and more ([TODO](https://github.com/collective/volto-hydra/issues/5))

 Additionally your frontend can
 - determine which types of text format (node) appear on the quanta toolbar when editing rich text, including adding custom formats ([TODO](https://github.com/collective/volto-hydra/issues/109))
 - add a callback of ```onBlockFieldChange``` to rerender just the editable fields more quickly while editing (TODO)
-- specify parts of the text that aren't editable by the user (TODO)
+- specify parts of the text that aren't editable by the user which could be needed for some usecases where style includes text that needs to appear.
+(TODO)

 #### Visual media uploading ([TODO](https://github.com/collective/volto-hydra/issues/36))